 Comparison of Spirulina and Chlorella

-There may be many people who question about how Chlorella and Spirulina are different.
-Indeed, the ingredients, and even the color and shape of the tablets are also similar.
-But, there're various differences between, for Spirulina belonging to the blue-green algae and for chlorella belonging green algae.
-Rather, it can be said that it is Spirulina that newly appeared as a solution to overcome the shortcomings of Chlorella.
+Indeed, the ingredients, and even the color and shape of tablets are similar.
+However, there're various differences between, Chlorella, which belongs to chlorophyceae, and Spirulina, which belongs to cyanobacteria.
+Rather, it can be said that Spirulina was newly introduced as a solution to the drawbacks of Chlorella.

 Photomicrograph of Chlorella